Lake Pukaki: The £5 banknote

-The second series of New Zealand banknotes, introduced by the Reserve Bank in 1940 and remaining in circulation until decimalisation in 1967, featured Lake Pukuki on the £5 note.
+The second series of New Zealand banknotes, introduced by the Reserve Bank in 1940 and remaining in circulation until decimalisation in 1967, featured Lake Pūkaki on the £5 note.
 The scene, of now-submerged Te Kohai Island with a background of the Southern Alps, became so well known that the island was known as "Five Pound Note Island", and a 1964 memoir by Evelyn Hosken about living in the Pukaki area was titled Life on a Five Pound Note.
 The engraved image was based on an autumn 1934 photograph by Ashburton photographer Bobbie Barwell.
 She had passed the photograph on to Ashburton MP Horace Herring, who thought it might be useful for publicity purposes, and was surprised to discover an engraving based on the top half of her image on the £5 note.

 A 1934 Bobbie Barwell photo of Te Kohai Island, Lake Pukaki, later appeared on the 1940 £5 note.